junwei0117/quorum-testbed/README.md

-# Quorum-ENV
+# Quorum-Testbed

-Deploy environment for running Quorum with Tessera.
+Deploy environment for running Quorum with Tessera and using ZETHER for ZKP.

 ## Prerequisites